Military Education Benefits and Enlisted College Programs

 Both the Army National Guard and the Air National Guard offer tuition assistance as well.

-Additionally, many states offer additional education benefits for members of their National Guard (National Guard is controlled—for the most part—by the individual States, not the Federal Government, so benefits can vary widely from state-to-state).
+Additionally, many states offer additional education benefits for members of their National Guard (National Guard is controlled—for the most part—by the individual States, not the Federal Government so that benefits can vary widely from state-to-state).

 The Air Force Reserves give 100 percent tuition assistance for undergraduate degree programs, with some limitations an annual maximum.
 The Army Reserves offers 100 percent tuition assistance for both undergraduate and graduate degrees, and the Coast Guard Reserves offer tuition assistance for both undergraduate and graduate degrees as well.